dsfields/clearcut/README.md

 * `supplement(data)`

   Informs the formatter of additional data to include with every log record.
+The `Logger` class calls this method with the value of `options.supplement` when processing options in its constructor.

   _Arguments_

   + `data`: _(required)_ an object whose keys and values are to be written to each log record.

+* `terminate(terminator)`

+  Sets a string used to append to the end of log records.
+The `Logger` class calls this method with the value of `options.buffer.delimiter` when processing buffer options in its constructor.

 Formatters contain all of the logic for asserting log contracts, and serialization.
 They do not have any built-in restrictions, but there are [best practices for creating new formatters](#custom-formatter-behavior).